uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   Every detail about the cluster is saved into corresponding database tables (e.g. `susecaaspcluster`).

-  NOTE: the load balancer is unique for the cluster.
+  NOTE: the load balancer is unique for the cluster and it is a level 4 load balancer (no TLS termination).
 The management node can manage different clusters at the same time.
-(TODO: Check with CaaSP team the assumption).

   #### Cluster node requirements

-  Every machine that needs to be part of cluster (either a master or a worker) has strictly hardware and software requirements (e.g.: every machine has to run SUSE Linux Enterprise 15, has a fixed IP that can be resolved, [a precise partition layout with no swap](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_suse_linux_enterprise_server_installation), at least 2 CPUs, etc.).
+  Every machine that needs to be part of cluster (either a control plane or a worker) has strictly hardware and software requirements (e.g.: every machine has to run SUSE Linux Enterprise 15, has a fixed IP that can be resolved, [a precise partition layout with no swap](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_suse_linux_enterprise_server_installation), at least 2 CPUs, etc.).
 From now on, these requirements will be called "CaaS Platform node requirements".

   For this reason, the CaaS Platform [supports deployment on](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_platform):